rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    See :ref:`WaitSet Event Count and Delay`.

+   This parameter is not available when compiling against *RTI Connext DDS Micro*.

    | **Default:** ``5``
    | **Range:** ``>= 1``

 -  ``-asynchronous``

-   Enable asynchronous publishing in the DataWriter QoS.
+   Enable asynchronous publishing in the DataWriter QoS, even for data sizes smaller than ``MAX_SYNCRONOUS_SIZE`` (63000 Bytes).

+   This parameter is not available when compiling against *RTI Connext DDS Micro*.

    **Default:** ``Not set``